The Healthy Pasta Alternative (Beyond Zoodles!) That’s Actually Good

 And then we tried Banza.
 And we had to eat our words.

-To be upfront with you guys: My husband would eat his weight in chickpeas every day if he could, so despite his penchant for real noodles, I figured he'd get behind Banza.
-I like chickpeas less and prefer them in hummus form, which meant the stuff stood less of a chance with me.
+To be upfront with you guys: My husband would eat his weight in chickpeas every day if he could, so despite his penchant for real noodles, I figured he’d get behind Banza.
+I like chickpeas less and prefer them in hummus form, which meant I’d be more critical of the stuff.

 For our first foray into Banza, I used one of the brand’s recipes and made this mushroom, goat cheese, and spinach pasta bake, which is similar to one of my go-to pasta recipes featuring goat cheese, butternut squash, and walnuts (similar in that the melted goat cheese becomes the sauce).